The Master of Science (M.S.) in Animal Science offers specialization in:

 - Small ruminants, equine, and beef cattle are available for hands-on experience and graduate research activities.

-Students who have completed baccalaureate degrees with a GPA of 3.0 or better (on a 4.0 scale) will be admitted as regular graduate students.
+Students who have completed a Bachelor of Science in biological sciences degree with a GPA of 2.7 or better (on a 4.0 scale) will be admitted to the program.

 Students whose native language is not English will be required to fulfill regular admissions requirements and score at least 500 on TOEFL.